Fire Prevention Bureau

 HazMat Compliance Guide for LPG tanks or containers.

-- Hazardous Materials Disclosure Statement(PDF, 129KB)
+- Hazardous Materials Disclosure Checklist and Inventory(PDF, 128KB)

 - Hazardous Materials Related Projects Plan Submittal Guidelines(PDF, 109KB)